ranranrunforit/Reproducibility-Project/README.md

 # Device

-To significantly speed up training, it's important to utilize a GPU.
+To significantly speed up training, it's recommended to utilize a GPU.

 If using Google Colab, please click `Runtime` and then `Change runtime type`.
 Then set the `hardware accelerator` to **GPU**.